arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-knob/tutorials/how-knob/content.md

 There's also a small power LED indicator (green) that lights up when the board is on.

-You can grab the full schematic and PCB files from the [Modulino Knob product page](https://docs.arduino.cc/hardware/modulinos/modulino-knob).
+You can grab the full schematic and PCB files from the [Modulino Knob page](https://docs.arduino.cc/hardware/modulinos/modulino-knob).

 ## Programming with Arduino